Nouman Ashraf (He/Him/His), Academic Director

 Lara Muldoon (She/Her/Hers)

-Lara is the Senior Partnerships Engagement and Projects Officer at the School of Cities.
+Lara is the Assistant Director, Strategic Partnerships and Initiatives at the School of Cities.
 She has experience in the design and delivery of executive and adult education programs both in her current role and during her time at the Toronto Region Board of Trade.
 She is a world traveller and passionate city-builder who excels at creating partnerships and places to explore the economic, social, and cultural vitality of city regions.
 A graduate of U of T, Lara has also worked in educational publishing, financial services, and the public sector and served as co-chair of Environmental Education Ontario.

 This fellowship has also benefited from the invaluable contributions of many co-designers.
 We are grateful to Andrea Aramayo Balboa, Chris Brillinger, Debbie Douglas, Kandy Kennedy, Kwame McKenzie, Abigail Moriah, Naki Osutei, Anowa Quarcoo, Jennifer Sylvester, Leslie Woo and many others for sharing their insights, expertise, feedback, and time.